This spring it was announced that recycling of soft plastics was suspended at the supermarkets - the only place soft plastics can be recycled...

 Now, every time I consume something that comes packaged in plastic I throw the plastic in the bin with the rest of the trash.
 I don't have to think about it after that for a single second.
 I simply go on with my life.
 It may sound like I've given up, and that's because I have.
 It's just nice after the spring I've had to know you can do all the right things and then give up when it doesn't work out.

 Anyway now that it's December here's my spring playlist.
 Short and underwhelming like the actual season.
 But some memory triggers for a weekend in Encounter Bay, a walk around Canberra, a book, a hangover, some moments of optimism, and so many no stress garbage experiences.

 If you like Bradism, you'll probably enjoy my stories.
-It's my dream to be a famous author, and you can help support me by previewing one of my books from Amazon below, and purchasing it if you like it.
+You can click a cover below and support me by buying one of my books from Amazon.

 The woman with the fake tan stepped into my office, sat across from my desk and lit a cigarette.

 At least, she would, sometime in the next 20 minutes.
 Smelling the future has advantages, but precision isn’t one of them.